door7302/demo-closed-loop/README.md

 > Don't forget the `.` at the end.

-### Download additionnal packages and prepare environment
+### Download additional packages and prepare environment

 You may use the shell script `install.sh` to do all these tasks automatically or do it by yourself by following all steps below.